renpy/renpy/sphinx/source/config.rst

     save time, the autosave occurs while the user is being prompted to confirm his or her decision.)

+.. var:: config.bottom_layers = [ "bottom" ]

+    This is a list of names of layers that are displayed above all other layers, and do not participate in a transition that is applied to all layers.
+If a layer name is listed here, it should not be listed in :var:`config.layers`` or :var:`config.top_layers`.

 .. var:: config.autosave_on_input = True

     If True, Ren'Py will autosave when the user inputs text.